 1. Don’t Put Stuff on Your Bed

-There’s a good chance that you throw your dirty clothes, books, laptop, or headphones onto your bed without thinking about it; maybe, you even eat on your bed.
-Unfortunately, bed bugs are notorious for their hitchhiking skills.
+Chances are, you throw your dirty clothes, books, laptop, or headphones onto your bed without thinking about it.
+Unfortunately, like we said earlier, bed bugs are notorious for their hitchhiking skills.
 The most common way bed bugs get from place to place is by clinging onto materials.
 If you’re not careful, you could end up delivering bed bugs straight to your mattress.

 2. Check Your Bags

-Like we said before, bed bugs are great hitchhikers.
-So, the answer to the question, where do bed bugs come from?
-The simple answer: your stuff.
-One of the main ways they get into homes is by latching onto bags.
-Once they’re inside the bags, bed bugs seek out the darkest and most confined areas, making them extremely difficult to find.
+Once bed bugs are inside your bags, they seek out the darkest and most confined areas, making them extremely difficult to find.
 They’ll remain perfectly motionless until they have the opportunity to sneak into more permanent accommodations.

 Unpack and check your bags before putting them away.
 If possible, run the bag and its contents through the dryer on a hot setting.
 This advice is especially important if you’re bringing a suitcase back from out of town.
 If you can’t run your bag through the dryer, unpack and carefully go through your stuff.
 Check nooks, crevices, and crannies.
 If you find any bed bugs, carefully wash anything that was in the bag before putting it away.